yjlo123/yjlo-script/README.md

 # YJLO Script

-**YJLO Script** is a simple programming language written in JavaScript.
-It is a scripting language with numerous convenient features.
+**YJLO Script** is a scripting programming language written in JavaScript with numerous convenient features.

 ## Example
 ```swift